 SHOEBOX® ONLINE TERMS OF SERVICE

 These SHOEBOX® Online Terms of Service (“TOS”) form a legal agreement between the customer subscribing to the SHOEBOX Solutions (“Customer”) and SHOEBOX Ltd., 301-80 Aberdeen St., Ottawa, ON Canada K1S 5R5.
-If Customer is located in France, then these TOS are between Customer and SHOEBOX France SARL, 91 rue du Faubourg Saint-Honoré 75008 Paris (collectively, SHOEBOX Ltd. and SHOEBOX France SARL are referred to in these TOS as “SHOEBOX”).
+Customer may also be a customer of one of SHOEBOX Ltd.’s affiliates through WS Audiology, in which case these TOS are between Customer and the WS Audiology affiliate identified in the applicable quote.
+Collectively, SHOEBOX Ltd. and any WS Audiology affiliate identified on the applicable quote are referred to in these TOS as “SHOEBOX”.

 SHOEBOX® Online is an online hearing screener.
 It is not a medical device.